If you buy something through my links, I may earn a commission (at no extra cost to you).

 Due to the number of people on the trail, I don’t recommend bringing trekking poles unless you absolutely need them.
 With so many people around, they just get in the way.
 If you do bring them, please practice polite trail etiquette and make sure they are pointed straight down at all times.
 I saw a lot of people swinging them wildly and/or pointing them backwards when not in use.
 You do not want to stab someone else on the trail!

-How to Get to Pulpit Rock from Stavanger
+How to Go from Stavanger to Pulpit Rock

 First, you’ll take a car and passenger ferry from Stavanger to Tau.
 A passenger rate is 60 kroner per adult, each way, and the trip takes about 45 minutes.
 All payments are made once onboard the ferry.